 For the promised two-year period, 2019-2021, there was a degree of military and civilian power-sharing.

-The situation shifted in mid-April 2019, with increasing power going to the civilians.
+The situation shifted, however, in mid-April 2019, with increasing power going to the civilians.
 Al-Bashir and two others indicted by the International Criminal Court were imprisoned in Sudan, and the civilian prime minister, Abdalla Hamdok, agreed to transfer al-Bashir to the Court.

 But the people demanded a complete end to military involvement.

-On June 3, 2020, the UN Security Council adopted the UN Integrated Transition Assistance Mission in Sudan (UNITAMS), a follow-up to the defunct UNAMID.
-UNITAMS has a political mission to support Sudan for a transition to democratic rule.
-The UNITAMS has been renewed until December 3, 2023.
+On June 3, 2020, the UN Security Council adopted the UN Integrated Transition Assistance Mission in Sudan (UNITAMS), a follow-up to the then-defunct UNAMID.
+UNITAMS had a political mission to support Sudan for a transition to democratic rule.
+UNITAMS was renewed until December 3, 2023.

-AlBurhan and Hemedti jointly carried out a complete military takeover in October 2021 instead of moving to the promised civilian government.
+Suddenly, in October 2021, Al–Burhan and Hemedti jointly carried out a complete military takeover instead of moving to the promised civilian government.

 Soldiers arrested Prime Minister Hamdok and other civilian ministers.
 The military took over state TV and radio headquarters and restricted the internet.